fdescollonges/UndercoverNetwork/README.md

 ## INSTRUCTIONS

-- Access your cluster console with IBM Cloud as a developer
+- From your IBM Cloud console, access your cluster console as a developer

 - Create new modern web application from this Git